 The University built its first-ever student housing complex (2010), an Information Technology Center (2010) and a new College of Business & Public Administration building (2012) on the Lake Campus.
 It also began to renovate the University Center, Library and the first floor of the Bashful Administration Building.
 The renovations were complete in Fall 2014.
 The last of the FEMA trailers was hauled off the Lake Campus June 2, 2014.
 On January, 13, 2014, the University broke ground on the Small Business Incubator Center, which officially opened June 3, 2015

 Rising in Triumph: New Construction Enhances Historic Campus

 In November 2015, the University broke ground on the Millie M. Charles School of Social Work Building, the first of four buildings to be constructed with an $82 million disaster recovery grant from the Federal Emergency Management Agency (FEMA).
-In 2017, the University broke ground on the Natural Sciences Building and the Arts, Humanities and Social Sciences Building.
+In 2017, the University broke ground on the Natural Sciences Building and the Arts, Humanities and Social Sciences Building; construction was complete in Spring 2019.
 Completed in December 2017, the new Millie M. Charles School of Social Work Building was dedicated Jan.
 14, 2018.
-A new Education Building also is slated for construction.
+A newly constructed Education Building opened in Fall 2019.

 The construction of these four buildings bodes well for SUNO's long-term future, and will aid the University's mission of providing higher education opportunities to students in this city, state and beyond.